huggingface/diffusers/docs/source/en/training/kandinsky.md

     ).eval()
 ```

-To generate the image embeddings, Kandinsky uses a [`PriorTransformer`], so this is what you'll optimize for.
+Kandinsky uses a [`PriorTransformer`] to generate the image embeddings, so you'll want to setup the optimizer to learn the prior mode's parameters.

 ```py
 prior = PriorTransformer.from_pretrained(args.pretrained_prior_model_name_or_path, subfolder="prior")